ShafaghRastegari/Multiple-Couriers-Planning/README.md

 ## Run Project with All Models on All/Specific instance

-You can generate all reported results withing our tables easily  by following command:
+You can generate all reported results within our tables easily  by following command:

 ```bash
 python solver.py -a all -n 0